An update on carried interest – Autumn Budget 2024

 Income Based Carried Interest (IBCI) is already taxed as income, but the IBCI regime has not applied to employment related securities so employees/ directors who have made what is known as section 431 elections have been able to keep outside the IBCI regime.
 The Government now proposes that the IBCI rules will be amended so that employment related securities are not excluded from it.
 This will be a significant change as, previously, the IBCI regime has distinguished between the self- employed and the employed.

-Carried Interest within the IBCI regime will not be “qualifying” Carried Interest.
+Carried Interest within the IBCI regime will not be “qualifying” carried interest.
 The Government is also now going to consult as to what other conditions need to be satisfied to fall within the “qualifying” category.
-In particular, there may be a minimum co-investment requirement and/ or a minimum time period between a Carried Interest award and receipt.
-These new conditions to determine whether Carried Interest is “qualifying” will be added to the existing IBCI legislation.
+In particular, there may be a minimum co-investment requirement and/ or a minimum time period between a carried interest award and receipt.
+These new conditions to determine whether carried interest is “qualifying” will be added to the existing IBCI legislation.

 DIMF